 Background

-The present memorandum seeks approval for additional financing for the Smallholder Dairy Commercialisation Programme (SDCP) in the form of a loan in the amount of SDR _______ (equivalent to approximately US$17.0 million) on highly concessional terms.
+The present memorandum seeks approval for additional financing for the Smallholder Dairy Commercialisation Programme (SDCP) in the form of a loan in the amount of SDR 12.05 million (equivalent to approximately US$17.0 million) on highly concessional terms.
 The additional financing for SDCP will respond to the Government of Kenya’s request to scale up the outreach, the results and impact of the Programme.
 It will also support an extension by 3 years of the programme completion and loan closing dates, to 30 September 2019 and 31 March 2020, respectively.

 The additional financing will be allocated under the 2013-2015 cycle of the performance-based allocation system (PBAS).
 They will be supplemented by a contribution from the Government of US$ 2.1 million, and a contribution from the programme beneficiaries estimated at US$ 1.1 million.